Virgo Filaments I: Processing of gas in cosmological filaments around the Virgo cluster: Introduction

-Large galaxy redshift surveys have revealed that galaxies are distributed in a complex network of matter with a large dynamic range of local density, called the cosmic web or filamentary structures \citep{Kitaura2009,Darvish2014,Darvish2017,Alpaslan2016,Chen2016,Chen2017,Malavasi2017,Kuutma2017,Kraljic2018,Laigle2018, Sarron2019,Luber2019,Salerno2019}.
+Large galaxy redshift surveys have revealed that galaxies are distributed in a complex network of matter ---with a large dynamic range of local density--- called the cosmic web or filamentary structures \citep{Haynes_Giovanelli1986b,Kitaura2009,Darvish2014,Darvish2017,Alpaslan2016,Chen2016,Chen2017,Malavasi2017,Kuutma2017,Kraljic2018,Laigle2018, Sarron2019,Luber2019,Salerno2019}.
 To determine the effect of environment on galaxy evolution, it is necessary to understand how galaxies are altered as they move through the cosmic web and enter the densest regions of clusters.

-Hydrodynamic simulations of the cluster infall regions predict that the density of gas in filaments is able to enhance the ram pressure up to a factor of $\sim100$ with respect to the pressure in the lower density regions \citep{Bahe2013}.
-According to the authors this means that freshly infalling galaxies with stellar masses $\log(M_\star/M_\odot)<9.5$ near a massive cluster can be stripped of their cold gas even well outside the virial radius.
-For more massive galaxies or at larger distances from the cluster, the ram pressure in filaments is still sufficient to strip off the hot gas that will replenish the dense star-forming gas, although it will likely not affect directly the densest cold gas.
+Hydrodynamic simulations of the cluster infall regions predict that the density of gas in filaments is able to enhance the ram pressure by a factor of up to about $100$ with respect to the pressure in the lower density regions \citep{Bahe2013}.
+According to the authors, this means that freshly infalling galaxies with stellar masses of $\log(M_\star/M_\odot)<9.5$ near a massive cluster can be stripped of their cold gas even well outside the virial radius.
+For more massive galaxies or those at larger distances from the cluster, the ram pressure in filaments is still sufficient to strip off the hot gas that will replenish the dense star-forming gas, although it will likely not directly affect the densest cold gas.
 The latter will then be consumed on a timescale of $\sim2.3$~Gyr \citep{Bigiel2011}.

-{In this work we observationally quantify the amount of pre-processing of cold gas of galaxies in cosmic filaments and investigate galaxy properties as a function of the environment.
-To this aim we report a multi-wavelength study of a stellar mass complete sample of 245 galaxies observed in cold gas, both atomic (HI) and molecular (CO).
+{In this work, we observationally quantify the amount of pre-processing of the cold gas of galaxies in cosmic filaments and investigate galaxy properties as a function of the environment.
+To this aim, we report a multi-wavelength study of a stellar-mass-complete sample of 245 galaxies with $\log(M_\star/M_\odot)\sim9-11$ observed in cold gas, both atomic (HI) and molecular (CO).
 These sources live in cosmic filaments surrounding Virgo}, the benchmark cluster in the local Universe.
 Virgo has a distance of $\sim17$~Mpc \citep[][]{Mei2007} and a virial radius of $\sim6$~deg in projection.
-Due to the complex structure of Virgo, several estimates around $\sim$2~Mpc have been reported in the literature for its virial radius: 1.55~Mpc \citep{McLaughlin1999}, 1.72~Mpc \citep{Hoffman1980}, and 2.2~Mpc \citep{Fouque2001}.
+Due to the complex structure of Virgo, several estimates of around $\sim$2~Mpc have been reported in the literature for its virial radius, namely of 1.55~Mpc \citep{McLaughlin1999}, 1.72~Mpc \citep{Hoffman1980}, and 2.2~Mpc \citep{Fouque2001}.